Kyle Williams (defensive tackle): 2018

 On March 13, 2018, the Buffalo Bills signed Williams to a one-year, $5.50 million contract that includes $4.50 million guaranteed and a signing bonus of $2.25 million.

 On December 28, 2018, it was announced that Williams would be retiring after 13 seasons and his last NFL game would be on December 30, 2018, against the Miami Dolphins.
 In the game Williams made three tackles on defense, one for a loss.
 In what ended up being the final play of his NFL career, he lined up as an extra fullback on offense and caught a pass, advancing the ball nine yards.
 In another offensive play that game, Williams served as a lead blocker on a Josh Allen touchdown run.
 After the season, Williams was named to his sixth Pro Bowl, replacing an injured Jurrell Casey.
 In his final season, he started in all 16 regular season games and had five sacks, 35 total tackles, one pass defended, and one forced fumble.

 Williams's last appearance in an NFL uniform was in the 2019 Pro Bowl game after being selected as an alternate for that game.

 Coaching career

 Williams was hired as the defensive line coach at Louisiana State University on March 6, 2025 after serving as the defensive coordinator for Ruston High School from 2020 to 2024.
+He returned to Ruston High School for the 2026 season as the assistant head coach.